 Scoliosis is a common back problem in the United States of America, affecting more than 3 million people every year.
 It is not a disease but a curvature of the spine.
 In most cases, Scoliosis Disability patients can carry out their everyday activities and continue to work.
-However, there may be severe cases of Scoliosis which affect physical attributes, including breathing and lung functioning, or put additional stress on the nerves and slow down their functioning.
+However, there may be severe cases of Scoliosis that affect physical attributes, including breathing and lung functioning, or put additional stress on the nerves and slow down their functioning.

 If you or a loved one suffers from Scoliosis and it prevents you from working, you may qualify for Supplemental Security Income (SSI), or Social Security Disability Insurance (SSDI) benefits administered by the Social Security Administration (SSA).
 However, complicated federal rules, complex Social Security Disability (SSD) application process, and long procedures make winning SSI or SSDI benefits overly difficult.
 Less than one-third of all applications for SSI or SSDI are approved by the Social Security Administration.